Nitrux/nitrux-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**

-Describe what you expected to happen when the bug occurred.
+Could you describe what you expected to happen when the bug occurred?

 **Screenshots**

-Include screenshots to help explain your problem.
+Could you include screenshots to help explain your problem?

 **Videos**